pgovers/oscar-wagtail-demo/TUTORIAL.md

-# Oscar Wagtail Demo
+# Oscar Wagtail Tutorial

 **A Django recipe for integrating Wagtail into an Oscar application.**

 This demo shows you how to run an Oscar e-commerce application in parallel with Wagtail.
 Both admin interfaces are used.
 We keep the Oscar admin as is to manage your products.
-We bring in products and categories into Wagtail to be able to create some editorial content.
+We bring products and categories into Wagtail to be able to create some editorial content.

 This demo shows you:

   - How to add Oscar to an existing Wagtail site
   - CRUD Oscar Categories in Wagtail
-  - Disable editing Categories in Oscar
   - Product block stream field
-  - Category block stream field

 # Prerequisites